HODOR: High-level Object Descriptors for Object Re-segmentation in Video Learned from Static Images: Introduction

 \ourMethodName can also be trained using cycle consistency on video where only a single frame is annotated (Fig~\ref{fig:strategies}c).
 Without modifying the approach at all, we can simply propagate masks through unlabeled frames and then in reverse back to the labeled frame to apply the loss.
 This is enabled by a fully differentiable formulation for attending to soft input masks which allows gradients to flow through multiple frame predictions.
 Based on this, our network can learn to be more robust to appearance changes that occur in natural video, while only requiring single annotated frames.
 Current STC methods cannot be trained under this setting.

-There are two further advantages: (1) the encoder can model an arbitrary number of objects and models interactions between them, which significantly improves performance and makes the inference speed largely independent of the number of objects.
+There are two further advantages: The encoder can process, and model interactions between, an arbitrary number of objects.
+This improves performance and makes the inference speed largely independent of the number of objects.
 This is in contrast to many works~\cite{Oh19ICCV,Yang20ECCV,Cheng21CVPR,Cheng21NeurIPS} where part of the network requires separate forward passes per object.
 (2) The decoder can jointly attend to object descriptors over multiple past frames with negligible overhead.
 Thus, we can incorporate temporal history during inference even though the method can be trained on just single images.

 To summarize: we propose a novel VOS framework that uses high-level descriptors to propagate objects across video.
 This enables training using just single images, with or without other unlabeled video frames.
 Our model processes an arbitrary number of objects simultaneously, and can readily incorporate temporal context during inference.
 We achieve state-of-the-art results on DAVIS and YouTube-VOS among methods trained without video annotation.